SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-8whats-gone-wrong.markdown

-                                    The first calls ID is set to –1 to separate it from the rest of the emitters in the information as I want to know exactly how many emitters have been called and are active.&nbsp; In the second call I use the Emitters NODE ID as the key for the report and then output the emitters type and the number of particles active in each emitter.
+                                    The first calls ID is set to –1 to separate it from the rest of the emitters in the information as I want to know exactly how many emitters have been called and are active.
+In the second call I use the Emitters NODE ID as the key for the report and then output the emitters type and the number of particles active in each emitter.